-COMPETITION: Positive employee attitudes, exceptional service, and quality products and services will make Baylake Bank competitive.
-The bank’s reputation and prestige depend substantially on employee conduct, and we expect employees to be respectful and positive regarding Baylake Bank’s competitors.
+COMPETITION: Positive employee attitudes, exceptional service, and quality products and services will make the Bank competitive.
+The Bank’s reputation and prestige depend substantially on employee conduct, and we expect employees to be respectful and positive regarding the Bank’s competitors.

 INDIVIDUAL PERFORMANCE: Policies and procedures are developed internally to ensure consistency in operations throughout the Bank and they need to be followed.
 Once a policy or procedure is developed, reviewed and approved, employees are expected to support it.
-Policies and procedures are reviewed and modified often to keep pace with changing conditions and Baylake Bank encourages its employees to recommend changes through discussions with managers.
+Policies and procedures are reviewed and modified often to keep pace with changing conditions and the Bank encourages its employees to recommend changes through discussions with managers.

-TRADING IN BAYLAKE CORP STOCK: Employees are encouraged to own Baylake Corp stock.
-However, the Securities and Exchange Commission has stringent rules and regulations related to trading securities while in the possession of material, non-public information.
+TRADING IN BAYLAKE CORP STOCK: Employees are encouraged to own Bank stock.
+However, the Securities and Exchange Commission (SEC) has stringent rules and regulations related to trading securities while in the possession of material, non-public information.
 In the course of normal duties, an employee may become aware of information related to earnings, expansion plans, potential acquisition, or other corporate data which may be considered significant to the investing public.
-Until such information is disseminated to the general public through a press release or other public announcement, employees are prohibited from purchasing or selling Bank stock.
+Until such information is disseminated to the general public through a press release or other public announcement, employees (directly or indirectly) are prohibited from purchasing or selling Bank stock.